kouitayakul/DDA/README.md

 ## My Responsibilities:

 I am responsible for translating the entity-relationship diagram to a relational schema.
-Using SQL, I wrote queries to create database tables and inserted mocked data into them.
+Using SQL, I wrote queries to create database tables and inserted mocked data into them for testing purposes.
 I also designed the API by using Swagger Editor to write parameters and responses for each endpoint.
-Lastly, I am currently creating front-end components through React Native using HTML and styling them with 'react-native' library.
+Furthermore, I built the backend architecture using Amazon Web Services (AWS) to orchestrate the flow of data.
+I utilized API Gateway to connect endpoints with Lambda functions in order to query the database hosted by RDS.
+I am also currently creating front-end components through React Native using HTML, Javascript, and styling them with CSS and 'react-native' library.

 ## Credits: